Select from the frequently asked questions below

-- Amphibians evolved about 365 million years ago from a lobe-finned fish ancestor.
+- Amphibians evolved about 365 million years ago from a lobe-finned lungfish ancestor.

 - Up to one third of all amphibian species are at risk of extinction because of human actions, such as habitat destruction, climate change, and pollution.